chintu-cloud/Module_3-tier-Project_Terraform/README.md

 - Run `nslookup chintu.shop` or `dig chintu.shop` to confirm DNS resolution.
 - Test application endpoints to ensure traffic is routed correctly to the ALBs.

 ---

-## 📌 Notes
-- Alias records are free of charge in Route53.
-- Alias records automatically update if the ALB’s IPs change.
-- You can add additional records (e.g., `CNAME`, `MX`) depending on your application needs.

----